youngfrigo/IF1-Summative-1/EquationGenerator/README.md

 If you are using a Mac it is recommended to run the program whilst on Light Mode for easier readability

 ## Technical Documentation

+### Overview

+The Equation Generator program generates a simple algebraic equation in form of: `a * x = b`.
+The user is then tasked with solving the equation with respect to x.
+The programs main functions include generating an equation with random values for a and x, providing feedback to the user when an answer is submitted, tracking the user's score, and then displaying the user's score after all the equations have been answered.

+### System Requirements

+- Python 3 (currently latest is 3.13.1)
+- Tkinter (comes pre-installed with Python)

+### Code Structure

+1. Imports

+- import random: used to generate the numbers for a and x, between 1 and 10
+- import tkinter as tk: main python library for the program
+- from tkinter import messagebox: used in error checking the submitted value

+2. Global variables

+- correct_answer: variable to hold correct answer for current equation
+- current_question: variable to count the index of current question
+- score: tracks user score
+- total_questions: used to set the total amount of questions

+3. Main functions

+- generate_equation
+- start_quiz
+- submit_answer
+- show_score

+4. Helper functions

+- enable_submit, disable_submit
+- enable_next_equation, disable_next_equation
+- reset_entry_box, disable_entry_box

+### Program Logic

+1. Once the program has been started, the generate equation functions generates two random numbers for a and x, calculates their product which is then assigned to b.
+The value of x is assigned to correct_answer.
+2. The user has one attempt for each equation.
+Once their answer is submitted, the submit button and entry box are disabled.
+The user's answer is validated against x/correct_answer and feedback regarding the result is displayed on screen.
+Once an answer is submitted, the next equation button is enabled.
+If the user's answer is correct, their score will be incremented.
+3. When a new equation is generated and displayed, the entry box is reset, and the submit button is enabled.
+4. Once all equations have been answered, the program will display a button to show the user's final score.

+### Error Handling

+1. No answer entered:

+`if entry_box.get():` - this try statement checks to ensure that a value in the user entry box exists `else: feedback_label.config(text= "No answer entered!", fg="black")` - a false return from the above check results in an error message

+2. Invalid value entered:

+`try: user_answer = int(entry_box.get())` - try statement checks that the conversion of the submitted value to integer is successful
+`except ValueError: messagebox.showerror("ERROR!", "Please input a numerical value")` - except block with ValueError creates a popup to indicate an invalid value has been entered